junxit/us-congress-bills-114/bill.md

 - **(a)** *Definition of covered offense* In this section, the term covered offense means a violation of a Federal criminal statute, the statutory penalties for which were modified by section 2 or 3 of the Fair Sentencing Act of 2010 (Public Law 111–220; 124 Stat.
 2372), that was committed before August 3, 2010.
 - **(b)** *Defendants previously sentenced* A court that imposed a sentence for a covered offense, may, on motion of the defendant, the Director of the Bureau of Prisons, the attorney for the Government, or the court, impose a reduced sentence as if sections 2 and 3 of the Fair Sentencing Act of 2010 (Public Law 111–220; 124 Stat.
 2372) were in effect at the time the covered offense was committed.
 - **(c)** *Limitations* No court shall entertain a motion made under this section to reduce a sentence if the sentence was imposed or reduced to a sentence greater than the applicable mandatory minimum in accordance with the amendments made by sections 2 and 3 of the Fair Sentencing Act of 2010 (Public Law 111–220; 124 Stat.
 2372), or if a motion made pursuant to section 2 or 3 of the Fair Sentencing Act or under this section was denied by a court because a reduction in the defendant’s term of imprisonment would pose a danger to any person or the community or was denied by a court because of the defendant’s post-sentencing conduct.
 Nothing in this section shall require a court to reduce any sentence pursuant to this section.

+## § 8.
+Report on mandatory minimum sentencing provisions

+- **(a)** *Report* Not later than 1 year after the date of enactment of this Act, the Attorney General, in consultation with the United States Sentencing Commission, shall submit to the Committee on the Judiciary of the Senate and the Committee on the Judiciary of the House of Representatives a report on mandatory minimum sentencing provisions under Federal law.
+- **(b)** *Contents of Report* The report submitted under subsection (a) shall include—
+  - **(1)** a compilation of all mandatory minimum sentencing provisions under Federal law;
+  - **(2)** an assessment of the effect of mandatory minimum sentencing provisions under Federal law on the goal of eliminating unwarranted sentencing disparity and other goals of sentencing;
+  - **(3)** an assessment of the impact of mandatory minimum sentencing provisions on the Federal prison population;
+  - **(4)** an assessment of the compatibility of mandatory minimum sentencing provisions under Federal law and the sentencing guidelines system established under the Sentencing Reform Act of 1984 (Public Law 98–473; 98 Stat.
+1987) and the sentencing guidelines system in place after Booker v.
+United States, 543 U.S. 220 (2005);
+  - **(5)** a description of the interaction between mandatory minimum sentencing provisions under Federal law and plea agreements; and
+  - **(6)** any other information that the Attorney General, in consultation with the United States Sentencing Commission, determines would contribute to a thorough assessment of mandatory minimum sentencing provisions under Federal law.

+## § 9.
+Sense of Congress

+It is the sense of Congress that reform of the criminal justice system, in order to make it more effective, safe, humane, fiscally sustainable, and fair to victims, law enforcement, offenders, and the general public, requires the integration of a mental health component as part of a comprehensive reform strategy.
+This reform strategy should strive to identify those most in need of mental health services and employ best practices to provide emergency and crisis services, specialized law enforcement response training, court hearings for alternative dispositions, and appropriate community supervision support services.